tedy-art/C-Programming-Language/README.md

 ### ‘C’ Program development life cycle:
 ![c programing life cycle](https://github.com/tedy-art/C-Programming-Language/blob/main/program-development-life-cycle.png)

+The above fig represents the **Program Development Life Cycle(PDLC)**, a step-by-step process to design, develop, test, and maintain a software program.
+Here's breakdown of each phase:

 **1. Problem Defination :**
 - **Perpose :**
     - Understand the problem you want the program to solve.